-- 1. The Council recognizes that the changes brought by climate change are likely to result in alteration of the marine ecology and human uses affecting the Ocean SAMP area.
-The Council, therefore, supports the policy of increasing offshore renewable energy production in Rhode Island as a means of mitigating the potential effects of global climate change. - 2.
-The Council shall incorporate climate change planning and adaptation into policy and standards in all areas of its jurisdiction of the Ocean SAMP and its associated land-based infrastructure to proactively plan for and adapt to climate change impacts of increased storminess and temperature change, in addition to accelerated sea level rise.
+- A. The Council recognizes that the changes brought by climate change are likely to result in alteration of the marine ecology and human uses affecting the Ocean SAMP area.
+The Council encourages energy conservation, mitigation of greenhouse gasses and adaptation approaches for management.
+The Council, therefore, supports the policy of increasing offshore renewable energy production in Rhode Island as a means of mitigating the potential effects of global climate change. - B. The Council shall incorporate climate change planning and adaptation into policy and standards in all areas of its jurisdiction of the Ocean SAMP and its associated land-based infrastructure to proactively plan for and adapt to climate change impacts such as increased storminess and temperature change, in addition to accelerated sea level rise.
 For example, when evaluating Ocean SAMP area projects and uses, the Council will carefully consider how climate change could affect their future feasibility, safety, and effectiveness.
-When evaluating new or intensified uses within the Ocean SAMP area, the Council will consider predicted impacts of climate change especially on sensitive habitats, most notably spawning and nursery grounds, of particular importance to targeted species of finfish, shellfish, and crustaceans.
+When evaluating new or intensified existing uses within the Ocean SAMP area, the Council will consider predicted impacts of climate change especially on sensitive habitats, most notably spawning and nursery grounds, of particular importance to targeted species of finfish, shellfish, and crustaceans.

-- 3. The Council will convene a panel of scientists biannually to advise on findings of current climate science for the region and the implications for Rhode Island's coastal and offshore regions, as well as the possible management ramifications.
+- C. The Council will convene a panel of scientists biannually to advise on findings of current climate science for the region and the implications for Rhode Island's coastal and offshore regions, as well as the possible management ramifications.
 The horizon for evaluation and planning needs to include both the short term (10 years) and longer term (50 years).
-The Science Advisory Panel for Climate Change will provide the Council with expertise on the most current global climate change related science, monitoring, policy, and development design standards relevant to activities within its jurisdiction of the Ocean SAMP and its associated land-based infrastructure to proactively plan for and adapt to climate change impacts of increased storminess, temperature change, and acidification in addition to accelerated sea level rise. - 4.
-The Council will prohibit those land-based and offshore development projects that based on a sea level rise scenario analysis will threaten public safety or not perform as designed resulting in significant environmental impacts.
+The Science Advisory Panel for Climate Change will provide the Council with expertise on the most current global climate change related science, monitoring, policy, and development design standards relevant to activities within its jurisdiction of the Ocean SAMP and its associated land-based infrastructure to proactively plan for and adapt to climate change impacts such as increased storminess, temperature change, and acidification in addition to accelerated sea level rise.
+The findings of this Science Advisory Panel will be forwarded on to the legislatively-appointed Rhode Island Climate Change Commission for their consideration. - D. The Council will prohibit those land-based and offshore development projects that based on a sea level rise scenario analysis will threaten public safety or not perform as designed resulting in significant environmental impacts.
 The U.S. Army Corps of Engineers (ACOE) has developed and is implementing design and construction standards that consider impacts from sea level rise.
-These standards and other scenario analysis should be applied to determine sea level rise impacts. - 5.
-The Council endorses the application of enhanced building standards in the design phase of rebuilding coastal infrastructure associated with the Ocean SAMP area, including port facilities, docks, and bridges that ships must pass under. - 6.
-The Council endorses the development of design standards for marine platforms that account for climate change projections on wind speed, storm intensity and frequency, and wave conditions, and will work with the Minerals Management Service, Department of Interior, Department of Energy, and the Army Corps of Engineers to develop a set of standards that can then be applied in Rhode Island projects.
-The Council will reassess coastal infrastructure and seaworthy marine structure building standards periodically not only for sea level rise, but also for other climate changes including more intense storms, increased wave action, and increased pH in the sea. - 7.
-The Council supports public awareness and interpretation programs to increase public understanding of climate change and how it affects the ecology and uses of the Ocean SAMP area. - 350.2.
-Regulatory Standards
+These standards and other scenario analysis should be applied to determine sea level rise impacts. - E. The Council supports the application of enhanced building standards in the design phase of rebuilding coastal infrastructure associated with the Ocean SAMP area, including port facilities, docks, and bridges that ships must pass under. - F. The Council endorses the development of design standards for marine platforms that account for climate change projections on wind speed, storm intensity and frequency, and wave conditions, and will work with the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement, Department of Interior, Department of Energy, and the Army Corps of Engineers to develop a set of standards that can then be applied in Rhode Island projects.
+The Council will reassess coastal infrastructure and seaworthy marine structure building standards periodically not only for sea level rise, but also for other climate changes including more intense storms, increased wave action, and increased acidity in the sea.

+G. The Council supports public awareness and interpretation programs to increase public understanding of climate change and how it affects the ecology and uses of the Ocean SAMP area.